timescale/docs/getting-started/aggregation.md

 Now that you have an aggregation query, you can use it to create a continuous aggregate.

-In this procedure, your query starts by creating a materialized view called `stock_candlestick_daily`, then converting it into a Timescale continuous
+In this section, your query starts by creating a materialized view called `stock_candlestick_daily`, then converting it into a Timescale continuous
 aggregate: